 Our program has been continuously funded by an MSTP training grant from the National Institutes of Health since 1977.
 The MSTP at the Icahn School of Medicine at Mount Sinai is situated in the heart of New York City, providing care to patients within eight hospital campuses in many of the most racially and ethnically diverse zip codes in the country.
 We are staunch advocates of intellectual curiosity, multidisciplinary teamwork, clinical and translational focus, scientific innovation, and the support of trainees through their individual paths.
 Graduates of our program go on to be leaders in academic medicine, government, and industry and are leading efforts to transform how we provide care to patients.

 The training environment is multidisciplinary, as students navigate through a dual-degree curriculum, combining their four years of medical school with graduate courses and a PhD degree between their pre-clinical and clinical training.
-The PhD degree is earned in one of eight multidisciplinary training programs: Artificial Intelligence and Emerging Technologies in Medicine (AIET), Cancer Biology (CAB), Development, Regeneration, and Stem Cells (DRS), Genetics and Genomic Sciences (GGS), Immunology (IMM), Microbiology (MIC), Neuroscience (NEU), and Pharmacology and Therapeutics Discovery (PTD).
+The PhD degree is earned in one of eight multidisciplinary training programs: Artificial Intelligence and Emerging Technologies in Medicine (AIET), Cancer Biology (CAB), Development, Regeneration, and Stem Cells (DRS), Discovery Disease Mechanisms and Therapeutics (DMT), Genetics and Genomic Sciences (GGS), Immunology (IMM), Microbiology (MIC), and Neuroscience (NEU).
 We offer tailored advising in career, academics, and wellness and emphasize growth through collaboration in individualized development plans.

 We value these traits in our students and in our applicants: intellectual curiosity, love of science, patient advocacy, collaboration, community, and empathy.
 In our admissions process, we seek to identify passionate individuals from diverse backgrounds who demonstrate love and aptitude for biomedical research, drive for patient-centered work, and physician-scientist career aspirations.